milkiaszerai/milkiaszerai/README.md

 - ⚡ Fun fact: ...
 -->
 ### About Me 👨‍💼
 A Geo-Resource R&D Engineer with background in engineering, earth science and data science.
-Currently pursuing an expertise in spatial data science, sensor-based geo-resources characterization and applications of machine learning for developing innovative solutions for the extractive industry (oil and gas, metals and minerals).
+Currently pursuing an expertise in spatial data science, geostatistics, sensor-based geo-resources characterization and applications of machine learning for developing innovative solutions for the extractive industry (oil and gas, metals and minerals).

 ### Work 🔭
 I currently work as Research Engineer & Teaching Assistant at University of Liège, Belgium.